sel3ne/ecosim/README.md

 ![Screenshot from 2020-11-17 15-31-59](https://user-images.githubusercontent.com/56499347/99403540-dc650b80-28ea-11eb-921c-54fba1a4fc02.png)

-There are buildings like the farmhouse which come automaticly with humans:
+There are buildings like the farmhouse which come automatically with humans:

 ![Screenshot from 2020-11-17 15-33-01](https://user-images.githubusercontent.com/56499347/99403379-afb0f400-28ea-11eb-8c10-d4f08bd3a6cd.png)